oracle-livelabs/apex/online-bookstore-app/6-add-to-cart/6-add-to-cart.md

 In this lab, you will:

-- Create a Package to manage adding, removing, and processing orders and wishlist items
+- Create a Package to manage adding, removing, and processing orders and wishlist items.
-- Create Application Items to store shared values across pages
+- Create Application Items to store shared values across pages.
-- Create Application Processes to handle cart count
+- Create Application Processes to handle cart count.
-- Create Application Computations to set user-related information after authentication
+- Create Application Computations to set user-related information after authentication.
-- Set Up the Book Details Page to support cart actions and wishlist functionality
+- Set Up the Book Details Page to support cart actions and wishlist functionality.

 ### Downloads: Missed Previous Labs?
 Download and Install the Application